andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

   <figcaption class="figure-caption">That's one hell of a mouth cannon</figcaption>
 </figure>

-The Crow also
-operates a small brewing concern in the back, and being a man who supports small business, I order myself a Crow's House Ale.
+The Crow also operates a small brewing concern in the back; and as a man who supports small business, I order myself a Crow's House Ale.

-I enjoy a couple rounds of suds with the fellas, until one by one they grow weary of my company and scuttle away like rats on a sinking ship.
+I enjoy a few rounds of suds with the fellas until one by one they grow weary of my company and scuttle away like rats on a sinking ship.
 I'm on holiday and don't have to work tomorrow so I make nonsensical small talk with the bartender over a Lindheim &Oslash;ysteinnatten Pale Ale.